JetBrains/Qodana/TeamCity/README.md

 # Qodana TeamCity Plugin

-Qodana TeamCity Plugin lets you add static analysis to your build chain.
+The Qodana plugin for TeamCity lets you add static analysis to your build chain.

 The plugin provides:
 * Build runner
 * Convenient UI
-* Integration with TeamCity tests support
+* Integration with TeamCity test support
-* Smart and flexible builds comparison
+* Smart and flexible build comparison
 * Pliable build failure conditions

 The plugin lets you add the code quality checks in the TeamCity pipeline or even start from scratch with static code analysis.